laurie-platt/ward_profiler/README.md

 <br />

-The app can be viewed at <a href="https://www.trafforddatalab.io/ward_profiler/" target="_blank">https://www.trafforddatalab.io/ward_profiler/</a> and you can bookmark individual indicators.
+The original Trafford app can be viewed at <a href="https://www.trafforddatalab.io/ward_profiler/" target="_blank">https://www.trafforddatalab.io/ward_profiler/</a> and you can bookmark individual indicators.